 Julia P.W.
-Cooper is completing a Master’s degree in English at McGill University.
-Her most recent research project is a foray into mourning, grief, and its limits, with particular interest in the plays of Sarah Kane.
+Cooper has a Master’s degree in English from McGill University.
+Her most recent research project is a foray into mourning, grief and its limits, with particular interest in the plays of Sarah Kane.

 - Lequanne Collins-Bacchus